cultuurnet/udb3-search-docs/address.md

 * URL parameter
 * Advanced queries

+By default, the search API will only return results that have are in Belgium.
+You can reset this default as described in [Default filters](/default-filters.md).

 ## URL parameter

 Currently, the only URL parameters for address fields are `postalCode` and `addressCountry`.